 Economic Profit (EP) is a measure of performance that draws on information from the income and balance sheet statements and compares net operating profit after tax to the cost of ALL the capital invested in the business or organisation.
-It is rooted in the belief that value is created by investing capital and generating returns, often over time, greater than the cost of that capital.

-The formula is usually expressed as:
+The Economic Profit formula is usually expressed as:

 EP = NOPAT (Net Operating Profits after Tax) – (Capital Invested x Weighted Average Cost of Capital)

 When companies announce their earnings or results, financial analysts usually focus on revenue, EBITDA (Earnings Before Interest, Tax, Depreciation and Amortisation) and EBIT (Earnings Before Interest and Tax) for a ‘Pre-Tax’ view and perhaps Net Operating Profit After Tax (NOPAT) for a ‘Post-Tax’ view.

 We endeavour to calculate Economic Profit (EP).
 This is the last available step in the financial performance measurement cascade (see illustration below) and provides maximum clarity in terms of business performance.

 The Economic Profit measure can be developed further in order to establish the efficiency of the business in creating value.
 This is the EP/R Value® where the relationship between revenue and EP achievement is expressed in a single number.
 The ability to compare on a like-for-like basis enables the provision of indices and comparison tables.

 Movement in the EP/R Value measure thus enables comparisons to be made between companies, sectors and industries in terms of their relative efficiencies/deficiencies in generating EP.